-Both person-to-person activities and group work are complemented by articles in newspapers and magazines, specialised notes, industry digests for dairy farmers, fruit growers, and apiarists, a wide range of books and pamphlets, farm radio and television programmes, and films.
+Both person-to-person activities and group work are complemented by articles in newspapers and magazines, specialised notes called Agnotes, farm radio and television programmes, and films.
 Farmers often become aware of new developments through the media before seeking further advice to help them to decide on the adoption of new ideas.
 The Department of Agriculture's Media Services Branch in Melbourne has the printing facilities, studios, and other resources for providing this complementary information to, and through, extension workers in the field.
 In addition to its direct services, the Department of Agriculture provides much information which reaches farmers through other departments and commercial organisations, including consultants.